Click 4 SkatesClick 4 Skates

 BRAKES

-Rollerblade (the company) makes a brake they call the ABT brake (there have been several different versions over the years, but they all essentially work the same way).
+*Rollerblade (the company) has a brake they call the ABT brake (there have been several different versions over the years, but they all essentially work the same way).
 To use an ABT brake you don't have to lift your wheels off the ground.
 The heel brake will engage automatically when you perform a scissor (come to one of my classes to find out what that means!).
 The advantage being that all your wheels are on the ground.
 Some skaters feel more secure with all their wheels on the ground.
 However, this type of brake has been known to engage when performing other maneuvers (such as right side parrallel turns).
 This can be annoying, but you can work around it.
 You can either decide not to perform the skills that don't work correctly or you can raise up the ABT brake and use it as if it were a fixed heel brake (which works just fine).

 As of the 2009 skating season Rollerblade has discontinued making skates with the ABT brake.
 You may still find skates on the market from previous years, often at deep discount.